BabylonJS/Documentation/content/features/featuresDeepDive/mesh/transforms/parent_pivot/parent.md

 ## Disc World

 Imagine a disc flying around space with building on it.
 In fact the following example uses a thin cylinder as the disc since the top circular face is horizontal whilst the face of a disc in Babylon.js is vertical.
-(OK it does make any real difference but it more natural to start with a horizontal ground).
+(OK it doesn't make any real difference but it more natural to start with a horizontal ground).

 The building will be an array of boxes with each box parented to the disc.